 7th Prime Minister of Barbados – Freundel Stuart – Totally Barbados

-The Honourable Freundel Stuart – a member of the Democratic Labour Party (DLP) – became the seventh (7th) Prime Minister of Barbados on the 23rd of October, 2010.
+The Honourable Freundel Stuart – a member of the Democratic Labour Party (DLP) – became the seventh (7th) Prime Minister of Barbados on October 23rd, 2010.

-Stuart grew up in the parish of St. Philip where he developed a fascination with politics and with the law at a young age.
-He attended the Boys’ Foundation School and later, the University of the West Indies at Cave Hill.
+Stuart grew up in St. Philip’s parish, where he was fascinated with politics and the law at a young age.
+He attended the Boys’ Foundation School and, later, the University of the West Indies at Cave Hill.

 In the nineties, Stuart participated in the General Elections as a candidate for the St. Philip South constituency.
-Although the Democratic Labour Party was defeated in this 1994 election, Stuart was able to secure the seat for the aforementioned constituency.
+Although the Democratic Labour Party was defeated in this 1994 election, Stuart secured the seat for the constituency above.

 2008 proved to be a good year for the Democratic Labour Party.
-They secured 20 of the 30 seats, thereby winning the general election for the first time in over a decade.
-The party was headed by the Honourable David Thompson, who then became Prime Minister of the island.
+They secured 20 of the 30 seats, winning the general election for the first time in over a decade.
+The party was headed by the Honourable David Thompson, who then became the island’s Prime Minister.

-Under the Thompson administration, Stuart was named Minister of Home Affairs and Attorney General as well as Deputy Prime Minister.
-This latter role became particularly important in May 2010 when Thompson became ill with pancreatic cancer.
+Under the Thompson administration, Stuart was named Minister of Home Affairs, Attorney General, and Deputy Prime Minister.
+This latter role became crucial in May 2010 when Thompson became ill with pancreatic cancer.